B.A., M.P.P., University of Michigan; Ph.D., Princeton University

 Daniel SichelProfessor of Economics

-Research interests include macroeconomics, long-run growth, and technology.
+Research interests include macroeconomics, economic growth, technology, and economic measurement.

-I came to Wellesley from the Federal Reserve Board in Washington, D.C.
-At the Fed, I was part of the senior management team for a group with over 300 staff that provides analytic support to Chairman Bernanke, other members of the Federal Reserve Board, and the FOMC.
+I came to Wellesley in 2012 from the economic policy world in Washington, D.C.
+Most of my time in DC was with the Federal Reserve Board, though I also worked at the U.S Treasury and the Brookings Institution.
+At the Fed, I was part of the senior management team providing analytic support to the Chair, other members of the Federal Reserve Board, and the Federal Open Market Committee.
 I worked on a range of macroeconomic issues, including helping to guide the Fed’s forecast and analysis of the U.S. economy.
-I also served as assistant to the chair of the Airline Transportation Stabilization Board, established by Congress to provide loan guarantees to airlines that suffered losses as a result of the terrorist attacks on September 11, 2001.

-I went to the Federal Reserve in 1988 after earning a Ph.D. in Economics at Princeton University.
-I remained at the Fed until 1993, when I joined the Brookings Institution as a Research Associate and while there authored a book— The Computer Revolution —that analyzed the relationship between information technology and economic growth.
-In 1995, I was appointed the Deputy Assistant Secretary for Macroeconomic Policy at the U.S. Treasury Department and then returned to the Fed in 1996 until coming to Wellesley in 2011.
+I joined the staff of the Federal Reserve Board in Washington in 1988 after earning a Ph.D. in Economics at Princeton University.
+I left the Fed in 1993, when I joined the Brookings Institution as a Research Associate and while there authored a book—The Computer Revolution—that analyzed the relationship between information technology and economic growth.
+In 1995, I was appointed the Deputy Assistant Secretary for Macroeconomic Policy at the U.S. Treasury Department and then returned to the Federal Reserve in 1996 and remained there until coming to Wellesley in 2012.
 I received a bachelor’s degree in economics and a master’s degree in public policy from the University of Michigan in 1983.